franzmelchiori/alyvix_com/pages/05.blog/20200917_dynamics_ax/item.md

 ---

-Monitoring installations of Dynamics AX 2012 from a user perspective is important because of the widespread use and importance of AX to business activities.
+Monitoring installations of Microsoft Dynamics AX 2012 from a user perspective is important because of the widespread use and importance of AX to business activities.
 We show how to build a test case to inspect and measure two common tasks within AX: invoice printing within Accounts Payable, and inventory control.
 An accompanying video in our channel provides further details for those wishing to construct a similar test case themselves.

 ===

-## Monitoring Dynamics AX Visually
+## Monitoring Microsoft Dynamics AX Visually

-Monitoring installations of Dynamics AX 2012 from a user perspective is important because of the widespread use and importance of AX to business activities.
-In this article we'll look at what it takes to build a complete visual monitoring run for Dynamics AX using Alyvix, looking in particular at the tasks of printing invoices in Accounts Payable and looping over stock items in Inventory Management.
+Monitoring installations of Microsoft Dynamics AX 2012 from a user perspective is important because of the widespread use and importance of AX to business activities.
+In this article we'll look at what it takes to build a complete visual monitoring run for Microsoft Dynamics AX using Alyvix, looking in particular at the tasks of printing invoices in Accounts Payable and looping over stock items in Inventory Management.

 In particular, we will show Alyvix how to navigate to the Open Vendor Invoices database, setting a filter for a specific invoice, opening the invoice it finds, and checking that the Print Preview functionality is working properly.
 Next, the test case looks at the Inventory Management section, going to on-hand inventory and opening a single item multiple times to ensure continuous availability.
 Finally, the test case cleans up after itself by closing all the windows it opened and leaving AX in the same state as when Robot started.